andromeda-eb/Connect-Four-GUI-With-AI/README.md

 # Connect-Four-With-AI
-Implementation of connect four in java using *minimax with alpha-beta pruning*
+Implementation of connect four in java using <strong>minimax with alpha-beta pruning</strong>